UMCarpentries/swc-equity-inclusion/intro-setting-the-tone.md

     https://www.theinformation.com/introducing-the-informations-future-list

 ### Stereotype Threat

+We hope you all read  ["Stereotype Threat: A Summary of the Problem"](https://dynamicecology.wordpress.com/2014/04/28/stereotype-threat-a-summary-of-the-problem/); does anyone have any reactions or thoughts to offer about what they read?

 So, all of us, to some degree, have preconceived notions about what groups of people are qualified for certain jobs.